-Rome is one of the oldest cities in the world, located on the legendary seven hills on the Tiber River, about 25 km from the Tyrrhenian Sea coast.
+Rome is one of the oldest cities in the world.
+It's located on the legendary seven hills on the Tiber River in 25 km from the Tyrrhenian Sea coast.
 The city with a population of about 2.9 million people covers an area of 1287.36 km².
 The population density is 2234 people. / Km².

-Back in the 1st century BC. e. several foundations of Rome were calculated, but the date was officially approved - April 21, 753 BC.
+Several foundations of Rome were calculated back in the 1st century BC, but the date was officially approved on April 21, 753 BC.

 Rome occupies a special place among European capitals, being the cradle of Western civilization.
 This city is a symbol of the powerful Roman Empire, which conquered the Mediterranean Sea.
-A very beautiful and interesting city, thanks to its rich and long history, received a second name - "Eternal".
+A very beautiful and interesting city received a second name - "Eternal", thanks to its rich and long history.
 Rome has a unique concentration of ancient buildings, sacred monuments and cobbled streets.
 The historic center of Rome is listed as a UNESCO World Heritage Site.
 More than 3 million foreign tourists visit Rome every year.

 Time zone UTC +1: 00, in summer UTC +2: 00.